Skip to main content

 Image from Coulisse

 Laid-back fine-dining at its best, Coulisse serves a varied menu guided by the seasons.
 It opened mid-pandemic, so owners Simon and Tim know how best to whip up a culinary knockout in a crisis.
-With collective experience gained at Oud Sluis, The Jane and Noma, the young foodie entrepreneurs have put together a thoughtful menu bursting with impressive veg, seafood, and game-led dishes.
-Wine is an important component of each meal and you'll see a good balance of organic and traditionally-produced wines on the list.
+With collective experience gained at Oud Sluis, The Jane, and Noma, the young foodie entrepreneurs have put together a thoughtful menu bursting with impressive vegetables, seafood, and game-led dishes.
+Wine is an important component of each meal, and you'll see a good balance of organic and traditionally produced wines on the list.

 Gollem aan het Water